opencog/atomspace-agents/README.md

 the cogserver itself, or any of the clients, to create this agent: so it's a nice, modular design.
-That's why the existing pieces are "building blocks": with this third piece, this "remembering agent", one gets a truly functional small distributed system.
+That's why the existing pieces are "building blocks": with this third piece, this "remembering agent", one gets a truly functional small distributed AtomSpace.

-If things don't fit on one disk, or if there are hundreds of clients instead of dozens, then one needs a "sharing agent" to implement some policy for sharing portions of an atomspace across multiple cogservers.
+If things don't fit on one disk, or if there are hundreds of clients instead of dozens, then one needs a "sharing agent" to implement some policy for sharing portions of an AtomSpace across multiple cogservers.
 Again, this is an orthogonal block of code, and one can imagine having different kinds of agents for implementing different kinds of policies for doing this.